-For an example, refer to Map one agent profile to multiple agent instances when POST data preservation is enabled.
+You can find an example in Map one agent profile to multiple agent instances when POST data preservation is enabled.

 Create an agent profile group

 Use agent profile groups when you set up multiple agents, and want to inherit settings from the group.